augustinecyr/day13workshop/README.md

 ### Test Cases
 1. create a FunctionTest.java
 2. @SpringBootTest
-3. readContact() checks if the file exist
+3. readContact() checks if the file exist.
-4. saveContact() checks if the inputs can be saved upon submit
+4. saveContact() checks if the inputs can be saved upon submit.

 ### Commands
 1.  mvn spring-boot:run -Dspring-boot.run.arguments="--dataDir=/Users/Username/folder" <---- for MAC OS